 - 1. Total hours.
-Minimum 127 (see degree sheet).
-Hours of "F" or "I," or in repeated courses (unless officially approved in course descriptions in the Catalog), do not count.
+Minimum 120 (see degree sheet).
+Hours of "F" or "I," or in repeated courses (unless allowed in course descriptions in the Catalog), do not apply.
 ENGL 0123, MATH 0123, and all athletic participation and leisure activity courses are not applicable to a degree.
 Students must ascertain that grade changes for the removal of "I's" have been sent to the Office of the Registrar by the instructor who gave the "I." - Grade-point average.
-See individual degree sheets for all grade-point minima: overall, in major prefix, and in major requirements. - 3.
+See individual degree sheets for all grade-point minima: overall, in major prefix courses, and in major requirements. - 3.
 Validity of credits. - a.
-No more than two courses in any one subject or (eight hours in biological science) may be used to satisfy General Education and College requirements in the same breadth area. - b.
+No more than two courses in any one subject may be used to satisfy General Education and College requirements in the same breadth area.
+However, eight hours in biology may substitute for two courses and three one-hour music courses may substitute for one three-hour course. - b.
 A course used in the Major Requirements may not be used to satisfy any other degree requirement, except the international dimension, scientific investigation, upper-division general education, and non-Western requirements. - c.
 Pass-No Pass Grading System.
 Courses taken on this campus under the Pass-No Pass Grading System (see "University Academic Regulations") may be used only as elective hours.
-They cannot satisfy any other requirement (General Education, Departmental, Major Requirement, certification). - All degree requirements listed above and specified in "University Academic Regulations" and Undergraduate Programs and Requirements must be satisfied. - 5.
-Exemption.
+They cannot satisfy any other requirement (General Education, Departmental, Major Requirement, certification). - All degree requirements listed above and specified in "University Academic Regulations" and Undergraduate Programs and Requirements must be satisfied. - Exemption.
 A student who believes that he or she has a valid reason for exemption from a College requirement should file with the Office of Student Academic Services a written request that has been approved by his or her adviser.
 Although general and departmental requirements apply to transfer students, all or most of the student's previous work may be acceptable as substitutions.
-Students should consult with their advisers
+Students should consult with their advisers.